stevennooijen/stairwaytotravel-frontend/README.md

 - [x] Make sure Navbar updates based on url and upon browser refresh
 - [ ] Build photo carousel on destination card, check out material ui steppers
 - [ ] Extend destination card with more information
+- [ ] Alternative/Option: Replace Grid of Cards with GridList and GridListTiles.
+For now choose Card as easier

 ## Table of Contents